Neontribe is a software development company. We're agile and user-centered in our design and development work, producing websites and apps.

-This plugin allows time to logged from ChromePlugin tickets into a Kimai instance.
+This plugin allows time to be logged from ChromePlugin tickets into a Kimai instance.

 Clone the repo into your plugins folder of a Kimai installation (it must be in a folder named

 Reload the plugins:

 cd /path/to/kimai ./bin/console kimai:reload